 Food Assistance Programs

 The Aging and Disability Resource Center of Broward County is offering frozen meal delivery to seniors over the age of 60.
 For assistance, please call (954) 745-9779.
-Learn more at https://www.adrcbroward.org/foodassistance.php.
+Learn more, copy and paste this url into your web browser: https://www.adrcbroward.org/foodassistance.php.

 Dedicated Shopping Hours for Seniors

 Many local grocers have dedicated specific shopping hours for seniors (65+) to ensure they remain as isolated as possible during this time.

 Senior Citizen Shopping Hour: Monday – Friday, 8 a.m. – 9 a.m.

 Senior Citizen Shopping Hour: